“I needed to believe that at least one person was in my corner and that there

 An executive director choosing to tell their board chair about any symptoms of burnout and asking for additional support with their work.

-How Protected Do You Feel in the Workplace?
+How Safe Do You Feel in the Workplace?

-Now that we’ve discussed how protection is expressed in the work environment, I want to ask you 3 self reflective questions:
+Now that we’ve discussed how safety is expressed in the work environment, I want to ask you 3 reflective questions:

 Do you feel like your decisions are publicly supported by your board chair?